Jean-Louis Le Loutre: Battle of Fort Beauséjour (1755)

 In 1754 Bishop Henri-Marie Dubreil de Pontbriand of Quebec appointed Le Loutre vicar-general of Acadia.
 He continued to encourage the Mi'kmaq to harass the British.
 He directed Acadians from Minas and Port Royal to assist in building a cathedral at Beauséjour.
 It was an exact replica of the original Notre-Dame de Québec Cathedral.
-A month after the cathedral was completed, the British attacked.
-Upon the imminent fall of Fort Beauséjour, Le Loutre burned the cathedral to the ground to prevent its falling into the hands of the British.
+A month after the cathedral was completed, British forces launched an attack on Fort Beauséjour.
+Upon the imminent fall of Fort Beauséjour, Le Loutre burned the cathedral to the ground to prevent it from falling into British hands.
 He had the bell removed and saved.
 Not only were such cast bells expensive, that particular bell was a symbolic act of hope for rebuilding, as he had brought it from the church at Beaubassin when that village was burned.
 The defeat was the catalyst for the Deportation of the Acadians.
 The bell is held at the Fort Beauséjour National Historic Site.